Malik: Punjabi usage

-In the Punjab, "Malik", literally meaning "King" or "tribal chieftain" is a title used by some well-reputed specific Punjabi aristocrat bloodlines with special lineage, more formally known as Zamindars.
-The Actual clan to hold and originate this esteemed title is the "Awan" Tribe, a Martial Warrior Tribe which is also associated with different aspects throughout different generations and periods of history, It is believed that they originated as a clan of warriors who later on settled as wealthy landlords.
+In the Punjab, "Malik", literally meaning "King" or "Lord", is a title used by some well-reputed Punjabi aristocrat lineages, more formally known as Zamindars.
+It is a prominent title among Awans, who are historically a group of warrior clans who later settled as wealthy landlords.
 Malik Awans in Punjabi Ethnology are considered to be Honourable Warriors.

-The Muslim Malik community is settled all over Pakistan and the Sikh Malik in India.
-The Malik are also known as the Gathwala.
-The Gathwala are now designating themselves as Maliks.
-Due to popularity of the Malik title many Punjabi sub-castes such as Gujarati Punjabis and many others have adapted the title to gain acceptance in the Punjabi caste system.
+The Muslim Malik community is settled all over Pakistan, and the Sikh Malik are settled in India.
+Due to the prestige of the Malik title, many Punjabi sub-castes have adopted title to gain acceptance in the Punjabi biradri system.

+Jat usage

+The Jats of the Gathwala clan use Malik ("Lord") as a title.
+The Gathwalas were organized under an influential Jat Khap, and were prominent zamindars during the Mughal era.
+The Gathwala Khap continues to exist in Western Uttar Pradesh.

+Bihari usage

 General usage

 Malik or Malek is a common element in first and family names, usually without any aristocratic meaning.